-Following the invasion and occupation of Iraq, the occupying forces led by the United States established a de-facto regime (the coalition provisional authority, or the “Authority”).
+Following the invasion and occupation of Iraq, the occupying forces led by the United States established a de-facto regime (the Coalition Provisional Authority, or the “Authority”) and launched a de-Baathification policy.
 On 22 May 2003, the Security Council passed UNSCR 1483 recognizing the regime, lifting the comprehensive sanctions against Iraq (the UNSCR 661 sanctions regime), and initiating targeted sanctions to support the country’s stability, security and reconstruction under the occupation.
 In UNSCR 1518, passed on 24 November 2003, a new Iraq Sanctions Committee was created to replace the 661 Committee (which made the initial designations until its mandate lapsed, 6 months after UNSCR 1483).
 The United Nations Assistance Mission for Iraq (UNAMI) was established in August 2003 to support the fulfilment of UNSCR 1483.

 Constrain members of the former Iraqi regime and their supporters from establishing a credible opposition to the occupation.

 Signal the illegitimacy of the former regime.

 Ongoing arms imports embargo (on all Iraqi parties), as well as weapons of mass destruction, missile, and civil nuclear-related restrictions, and provisions for the return of all Kuwaiti property seized by Iraq and return or repatriation of Kuwaiti and third-country nationals.